ferrannoah/sp-get-token/README.md

 # sp-collapsible-navbar

-### Have YOU ever wanted to Collapse the SP Navbar???
+### Have YOU ever wanted to get authTokens without going to dev tools???

 ### Now You Can!
 In just 4 easy steps!